-SoGlos has selected 12 of the area’s romantic stately homes, with everything from castles and Tudor manor houses, to filming locations and medieval moats such as the magnificent Brinsop Court Estate.
+SoGlos has selected 12 of the area’s romantic stately homes, with everything from castles and Tudor manor houses, to filming locations and even those atop medieval moats.

 With a rich history dating back to the 15th century and impressive royal connections, Sudeley Castle offers a striking backdrop for weddings, with award-winning gardens and beautiful interiors, all set on a stunning 1,200 estate in Winchcombe.